Our impact

 Gareth Giles, Head of Public Policy|Southampton

 Giles (as he is known to all) brings more than a decade’s worth of experience working between central and local government and the higher education sector.
-In his current role is responsible for the strategic direction of PPS, financial sustainability of the team and internal and external stakeholder management.
+In his current role, he is responsible for the strategic direction of PPS, financial sustainability of the team and internal and external stakeholder management.
 Giles is currently working on policy engagement culture change within the University specifically focusing on developing mechanisms that support and celebrate the successes of our diverse range of world leading Early Career Researchers.

-Biggest fan of: the (home) office plants.
+Biggest fan of: the (home) office plants

 +44 (0)23 8059 8981